 Early records suggest that it too was primarily a cricket club, the President being J R D Hill (1872-73) a Trinity lawyer who died at the age of 31, W H Foster (1873-4) a Yorkshireman at the Non-Collegiate Students Board (now Fitzwilliam College) who moved to St John’s, and S C Boulter (1874-5) of Clare, another lawyer, who founded the Law Debenture Corporation.
 Curiously none of these seems to have represented the University against Oxford at any sport.
 However, photographs of them do survive, but there is then a gap until 1889-90, when Rowland Alwyn Wilson, (Rugby School and Trinity) who won an athletics Blue in the mile and later became a Canon of Worcester Cathedral, begins a line of famous Presidents whose pictures hang in the Clubhouse.

-By any standards the Presidents of the 1950s and 60s are a distinguished collection: Peter May (1951), Arthur Smith (1956), Ted Dexter (1957), Geoffrey Windsor-Lewis (1959), Gordon Waddell (1961), Tony Lewis (1962) and Viscount Chewton (1963) are all examples.
-The fact that this selection contains three cricket captains of England, two Scottish rugby players two Welshmen, a golfer and only one oarsman makes it all the more remarkable and indeed typical of the Club.
+By any standards, the Presidents of the 1950s and 60s are a distinguished collection: Peter May (1951), Arthur Smith (1956), Ted Dexter (1957), Geoffrey Windsor-Lewis (1958), Donald Steel (1959), Gordon Waddell (1960), Tony Lewis (1961) and Viscount Chewton (1962) are all examples.
+The fact that this selection contains three cricket captains of England, two Scottish and two Welshmen rugby players, two golfers and only one oarsman makes it all the more remarkable and indeed typical of the Club.

 Turn of the century group photographs, in which remarkable specimens of neckwear and moustaches are prominent, reveal attitudes suggestive of agility and strength rather than the dully formal ‘back row standing, middle row sitting and a couple of small ones on the ground’ which later became traditional, but more recently have returned to less formal poses.

-Despite enormous growth in Cambridge student numbers and in the number of sports which they compete with Oxford, the Hawks’ Club remains unashamed in its promotion of sporting excellence.
-Indeed, its Members, once the sporting top five per cent are now the top one per cent.
+Despite enormous growth in Cambridge student numbers and in the number of sports that they compete with Oxford, the Hawks’ Club remains unashamed in its promotion of sporting excellence.
+Indeed, its Members, once the sporting top five per cent, are now the top one per cent.

-The number of Resident Members of the Club in statu pupillari is limited (currently 220), but subject to the decision of the Residents’ Committee of the time and membership, while not absolutely confined to Blues and Half-blues, is usually restricted to them.
-Election is in the hands of a small Committee of Resident Members, guided by the Club’s Trustees, who are Senior Members.
+The number of Resident Members of the Club in statu pupillari is limited to 250 but is subject to the decision of the Residents’ Committee, which is headed by the President.
+Membership, while not absolutely confined to Blues, Half-blues and Second Team Colours, is usually restricted to them.
+Election is in the hands of the Committee, guided by the Club’s Trustees, who are Senior Members.

 Candidates have to be clubbable, to go beyond the immediate circle of their own sport and must number Committee Members among their proposers and seconders.
 Membership is for life.
 The Committee can very occasionally offer Honorary Membership to those who have helped the cause of Cambridge sport to an exceptional extent, such Members being distinguishable by the addition of a gold hawk on their maroon and gold tie.